12 entryways that make a great first impression

-Beyond greeting house guests, an entryway or foyer serve to welcome you, the homeowner, back to your own personal space, or to comfortably see you off, any day of the year.
-The transition space should offer a spot to drop off your wallet or sunglasses when you come in, a nice mirror to check your hair before going out, and (ideally) a side chair or a small side stool to get your shoes on and off.
+Beyond greeting house guests, an entryway or foyer serve to welcome you, the homeowner, back to your own personal oasis, or to confidently see you off to the outside world.
+The transition space should offer a comfortable spot to drop off your wallet or sunglasses, a nice mirror to check your hair before going out, and — ideally — a side chair or stool to help get your shoes on and off.

-Extra touches like a floral arrangement and flattering lighting go a long way to set the foyer design’s welcoming mood, too.
-Keep clutter to a minimum by introducing only the most essential accessories — perhaps a natural horn tray for keys, or a vintage hook rack for hanging jackets.
+Extra touches like a floral arrangement and flattering lighting go a long way to set a welcoming mood, too.
+And organizing accessories such as a leather tray for keys, or a vintage hook rack for hanging jackets, help keep clutter to a minimum.

 Of course, the most important greeting for your visitors will be your welcoming smile.
-But a bit of good design in the background doesn’t hurt, either.
+But good interior design doesn’t hurt, either.
+So, to inspire you, I’ve put together a selection of 12 beautiful, thoughtfully designed home entry spaces.

-The foyer is a great spot to place statement furniture to wow guests (and please yourself).
-In this designer’s SoHo loft, a contemporary handmade mirror by Zieta hangs above a Rose Uniacke console.
-Below is a vintage Billy Baldwin X-bench.
+The entry is a great spot to place statement furniture to wow guests (and please yourself).
+In this designer’s SoHo loft, a contemporary handmade mirror by Polish design studio Zieta hangs above a Rose Uniacke console.
+Beneath is a vintage Billy Baldwin X-bench.

 Luxury design entryway Soho